kippesp/Nand2Tetris/my_computer/08/README.md

     vmt [-h] FILE.vm|DIRECTORY

-Parses the VM commands found in FILENAME.vm into the corresponding Hack assembly code file, FILENAME.hack.
+Parses the VM commands found in FILENAME.vm into the corresponding Hack assembly code file, FILENAME.asm.
 When provided the argument DIRECTORY, all .vm files will be processed as if called individually.

 ## Pre-defined Registers